Responsible Conduct of Research

-The full day RCR training is a requirement for Vanderbilt graduation.
-Additionally, all students and postdocs supported by the NIH are required to attend the full day training.
+Comprehensive RCR training is a requirement for Vanderbilt graduation.
+Additionally, all students and postdocs supported by the NIH are required to attend full-day training every four years.

 - Check with your PI

 - Check with your grant administrator or training grant director